-Starre is a freelance writer who specializes in science stories (with a focus on animals, geology, space, technology, and water resources) and conscious consumption topics—including travel, fashion, design, and mental health.
+Starre is an independent science journalist with a focus on animals, geology, space, technology, and water resources) and sustainability—including travel, fashion, design, and mental health.
 (See selected writings here.)

-A writer and editor with over 15 years of experience, Starre has written for: National Geographic, CNN Travel, Newsweek, Slate, Gizmodo, Scientific American, The Daily Beast, NRDC, Mental Floss, Pacific Standard, Inhabitat, Elle, New York, Audubon, Metropolis, Whole Living (Martha Stewart), XOJane, and Coco Eco.
+A writer and editor with over 15 years of experience, Starre has written for CNN, National Geographic, Elemental, Newsweek, Slate, Gizmodo, Scientific American, The Daily Beast, NRDC, Mental Floss, Pacific Standard, Inhabitat, Elle, New York, Audubon, Metropolis, Whole Living (Martha Stewart), XOJane, and Coco Eco.

-Starre was the conscious consumption and travel columnist for MNN.com for nearly a decade, ending in 2019.
+Starre was the conscious consumption and travel columnist for MNN.com for a decade, from 2010-2020.

 To see what Starre’s Latest news is, check out this page.

-Starre is the founder and editor of Eco-Chick.com, an award-winning 14-year-old website that covers ethical travel, eco fashion, environmental art and worldchanging women.
+Starre is the founder and editor of Eco-Chick.com, an award-winning website that from 2005-2018 covered ethical travel, sustainable fashion, environmental art and worldchanging women.

-Eco-Chick and Starre have been featured in the New York Times (thrice), the Wall Street Journal, the Christian Science Monitor, USA Today, Glamour, Self, Elle.com, international publications, and many green blogs.
+Eco-Chick and Starre were featured often in the press, where she credited as a sustainable living expert.
+Publications that included her expertise included the New York Times (thrice), the Wall Street Journal, the Christian Science Monitor, USA Today, Glamour, Self, Elle.com, international publications, and many green blogs.
 Starre has been featured as an expert on HuffPost Live, and morning news shows for ABC-7 NY, Fox, & the WBNY.

 Previously, Starre was the Sustainable Destinations Expert for LuxuryTravel.About.com; managing editor of Greenopia.com; a contributor-at-large to Martha Stewart’s Whole Living magazine; the editor-at-large for Coco Eco magazine, a style editor at Plenty magazine; a dining columnist for the Fairfield County Weekly; the ‘Green Guru’ columnist for Audubon Magazine; the ‘StarrePower’ columnist at Hearst’s The Daily Green; and was a contributing writer for 8 years to E/The Environmental Magazine.